kingaa/sbied/prep/advance.md

 The schedule is quite full, so it is important that you take a little time beforehand to prepare yourself and your laptop.

-**There are two important steps that you must take to prepare for the course.**
+**There are four important steps that you must take to prepare for the course.**

 1. Install or update **R**, **Rstudio**, the **pomp** package and its dependencies, and the necessary compilers, on your laptop.
    You will need to have at least version 4.0.0 of **R** and at least version 1.3.959 of **Rstudio** installed on your computer.